douhthood/vector_sample_code/Getting Started/Equivalent Distance Functions.md

 INSERT INTO flex4 VALUES (5, '[9,7,8]');
 ```

-Get the nearest neighbors to a vector
+Get the three nearest neighbors to a vector using Euclidean

 ```SQL
 SELECT *